Cartier1288/noise.aseprite-extension/README.md

 my expectation that require would wrap `loadlib` when loading a dynamic library, so I was surprised to see that.
 Just know that as far as I am aware you will not be given a warning about loading the library when using the plugin.

+### Disclaimer

+This is a new extension.
+There are definitely as of yet undetermined bugs.
+All of the primary functionality gets tested often, but it's probably best to make a backup of files / layers before using it.